HI THERE, I'M

 2023

-I completed my Ph.D. in Environmental Sciences and Engineering at the University of North Carolina at Chapel Hill (advised by Hans W. Paerl).
-As a doctoral student, I studied the impacts of harmful cyanobacterial blooms on aerosol formation through a series of field measurements and lab-based experiments.
+Earned my Ph.D. in Environmental Sciences and Engineering from UNC-Chapel Hill.
+As a doctoral student, I managed and completed four research projects examining the impacts of harmful cyanobacterial blooms on aerosol formation through field and lab-based experiments.

 2024